 So I have been told and read multiple times that sunflower seeds make birds hyper active and aggressive.
 So I have always stuck to safflower blends.
 However I have noticed that a number of members feed them.
 Is this a false myth?
 Does anyone know of any studies that have been done on it that I can take a look at?
 I really appreciate any input!

 No sunflower seeds aren't bad but should be given in moderation cos they very fatty a all seed diet is bad for your birds health.
-They should be fed pellets fruit veggies some protein and a few seeds.. in nature I've never seen a birds sitting by a sunflower eating the seeds I've seen them eating fruits and worms and plants and veggies a all around good diet is the best..
+They should be fed pellets fruit veggies some protein and a few seeds.. in nature I've never seen a birds sitting by a sunflower eating the seeds :D I've seen them eating fruits and worms and plants and veggies a all around good diet is the best..
 There are exceptions like macaws they need quite a bit of fat in there diet cos in nature they eat a lot of nuts and so on...

 It also depends on the type of sunflower seed.
 There are now three types, Grey Stripe which is what should be fed to birds and is not as bad as everyone thinks and not as high in fat.
 This is the type that can be found de-hulled and sold as a health food snack.